jorgechauxjr/jorgechauxjr/README.md

 - 🔭 I studied fullstack software development at Holberton School (2019-2021)

+- Holberton School is a full time project-based intensive program.

-- 👯 I'm open to work as a Frontend developer or Python developer
+- 👯 I'm open to work as a Frontend developer (JavaScript, React)

 - ⚡ Quote: "If you reject someone for his weakness you are also rejecting his strengths"